tetratelabs/istio-0to60/docs/dashboards.md

 The `istioctl` CLI provides convenience commands for accessing the web UIs for each dashboard.

-Take a moment to review the help output for the `istioctl dashboard` command:
+Take a moment to review the help information for the `istioctl dashboard` command:

 ```shell
 istioctl dashboard --help